online school by Nawicon from the Noun Project

 In addition to saving time, interviewees also claimed that they are saving a lot of energy since they do not have to drive to the class at night.
 They have enough energy in a virtual classroom setting even after class.

 2. Smaller class

-As the class changed to virtual, the number of students in a class significantly decreased possibly because people were not used to virtual classes.
-Before, it was more than 15 students per class, but it was reduced to under ten students per class.
-According to Pate-Bain et al. (1992), students in small classes showed a significantly higher achievement scale.
-It is obviously bad for the profit of the adult school, but students have better class experiences with a smaller number of students per class.
-They usually have fewer opportunities to do the activities or answer the teacher’s questions in the in-person class, but they have more opportunities in a virtual setting because there are fewer students than an in-person class.
+As the class changed to virtual, the number of students in a class decreased, possibly because people were not sure about virtual classes.
+It was more than 15 students per class, but it became under ten students per class.
+Students usually had fewer opportunities to do the activities or answer the teacher’s questions in an in-person class, but they had more opportunities in a virtual setting because there are fewer students than in an in-person class.